Gera sights – Otto Dix, caves and more

 The Otto Dix House (Tue-Sun 11 a.m.-5 p.m., it’s worth buying a combination ticket with the Orangery, there’s also a free audio guide) stands near the White Elster River right next to St. Mary’s Church.
 It is dedicated to the great painter, draftsman and graphic artist, who was one of the most important German and European artists of the 20th century.

-Otto Dix was born in this house and spent his youthful years there.
-The furnishings of the living areas of the house still breathe the atmosphere of a simple working-class household.
+Otto Dix was born in this house and spent his youth there.
+The furnishings in the living areas of the house still exude the atmosphere of a simple working-class household.
 The house contains important paintings from the artist’s early creative period.
-You will learn a lot about the career of Dix, who was oriented to many styles: Expressionism, Dadaism, New Objectivity).
+You will learn a lot about Dix’s career, which was based on many styles: Expressionism, Dadaism, New Objectivity).

-Newspaper clippings and other documents reveal how he repeatedly met with rejection until he was finally outlawed by the Nazis as “degenerate”.
-Also interesting are his paintings from the years 1934 to 1945, in which he used medieval painting techniques and created realistic portraits and landscape depictions in the manner of the Old Netherlandish painters, in order to avoid these pictures also being put on the index.
+Newspaper clippings and other documents show how he repeatedly met with rejection until he was finally ostracized by the Nazis as “degenerate”.
+Also of interest are his paintings from 1934 to 1945, in which he used medieval painting techniques and created realistic portraits and landscapes in the style of the old Dutch painters in order to avoid these paintings also being banned.

 Orangery

-Just a few steps away from the Otto Dix House stands the Orangerie (Tues-Sun 11 a.m.-5 p.m., there is also a free audio guide here).
-There, in addition to special exhibitions, you can see a permanent exhibition of Otto Dix’s work from 1945 until his death.
-It is amazing how Dix, immediately after the end of the war (he had been drafted into the last Volkssturm and was subsequently taken prisoner of war), radically changed his painting style back to an expressive style.
+Just a few steps away from the Otto Dix House is the Orangery (Tue-Sun 11am-5pm, there is also a free audio guide).
+In addition to special exhibitions, there is a permanent exhibition on the work of Otto Dix from 1945 until his death.
+It is astonishing how Dix radically changed his painting style back to an expressive style immediately after the end of the war (he had been drafted into the last Volkssturm and was subsequently taken prisoner of war).

-Particularly impressive are the painting “Hiob”, in which he processed his wartime experiences, and the painting “Self-Portrait with Marcella”, his granddaughter, his last self-portrait.
+Particularly impressive are the painting “Job”, in which he processed his wartime experiences, and the painting “Self-Portrait with Marcella”, his granddaughter, his last self-portrait.
 Tragically, his painting style no longer corresponded to the contemporary post-war styles in the GDR and FRG.
-Finally, however, he was honored with the Federal Cross of Merit and honorary citizenship of Gera.
+In the end, however, he was honored with the Federal Cross of Merit and honorary citizenship of Gera.

 Theater

-After just a few steps, you will be standing in front of the impressive theater, which was opened in 1902 as a new building in the Art Nouveau style and was one of the most spectacular new buildings of its time as Gera’s “Festliches Hoftheater” with an integrated concert hall.
-It still enjoys an excellent reputation today as Thuringia’s only five-section theater.
+After just a few steps, you will find yourself in front of the impressive theater, which was opened in 1902 as a new building in the Jungendstil style and, as the Gera “Festliche Hoftheater” with an integrated concert hall, was one of the most spectacular new buildings of its time.
+It still enjoys an excellent reputation today as Thuringia’s only five-division theater.

 Haus Schulenburg

 Another must-see and one of Gera’s main attractions is Haus Schulenburg (Nov-March Mon-Fri 10am-4pm, Sat/Sun 2pm-4:30pm, April-Oct Mon-Fri 10am-5pm, Sat/Sun 2pm-5pm).
-The builder of the house was the wealthy industrialist and patron Paul Schulenburg, who commissioned the famous Belgian architect and designer Henry van der Velde with the planning and construction of the house in 1913.
-Van der Velde also designed the interior as well as the furniture and was responsible for the garden design.
+The house was built by the wealthy industrialist and patron Paul Schulenburg, who commissioned the famous Belgian architect and designer Henry van der Velde to plan and build the house in 1913.
+Van der Velde also designed the interior and furniture and was responsible for the garden design.

-The house gives an overview of the work of van der Velde and other renowned artists of his time.
-You will find original furniture from the time of the villa’s construction, including a pointillist carpet by van der Velde, along with other original evidence of the work of van der Velde and many contemporary artists.
-Pay attention to the floors in the individual rooms, they are very artistically executed, mostly in parquet.
+The house provides an overview of the work of van der Velde and other renowned artists from his time.
+You will find original furniture from the time the villa was built, including a pointillist carpet by van der Velde, as well as other original testimonies to the work of van der Velde and many of his contemporary artist colleagues.
+Take a look at the floors in the individual rooms: they are very ornate, mostly parquet.

 Schulenburg was not the only one who had sufficient means to build magnificent estates in Gera’s “Golden Age”, as the following Gera landmarks show.